 We provide proposal-based funding for applied research projects that test innovative approaches to address Newfoundland and Labrador’s labour market challenges and opportunities and improve outcomes.

-These 10 Committees are developing and implementing action plans to address workforce development needs specific to regions across the province.
-This includes development and dissemination of labour market information, identifying priority focus areas for training and skills development and collaborative use of labour market programs and services, including immigration-related supports.
+These 10 Regional Workforce Development Committees are developing and implementing action plans to address workforce development needs specific to regions across the province.
+The Committees’ terms of reference include development and dissemination of labour market information, identifying priority focus areas for training and skills development and collaborative use of labour market programs and services, including immigration-related supports.

 Economic Immigration-Focused Ideas Lab